kdabir/nixstall/README.md

 - Archives must follow standard structure i.e. they must have `bin` directory in them.
 - Archives must be self contained.
 No post processing is supported.
-- You can potentially install multiple versions of same package, and all may end up in PATH
+- You can potentially install multiple versions of same package, and all may end up in `$PATH`.

 ## Troubleshooting